10 Clear Indications Truckers Are Not Welcome In Ontario

 I strongly caution any women truck drivers heading into Ontario to be aware of this.

-The whole picture makes me wonder who would want to ‘truck’ in Ontario, being the province is evidently anti-trucker.
+The whole picture makes me wonder who would want to ‘truck’ in Ontario, being the province is seems to be anti-trucker to a degree.

 It’s a sad state of affairs when truckers are not welcome in Ontario, the most populated province which heavily relies on it’s transportation industry, to deliver goods for the convenience of all.